 Lastly, in 2020 Assystem scored 87/100 and 99/100 respectively for AEOS and ASC in the Gender Equality Index launched by the French government – a result that clearly reflects the Group’s commitment to promoting gender diversity.

-The #INCREDIBLEWOMEN programme is based on three pillars aimed at raising awareness, promoting the recruitment of women and helping them develop their careers.
+The #INCREDIBLEWOMEN programme is based on three pillars aimed at raising awareness and promoting the recruitment of women, retaining our talents and helping them develop their careers.

 First of all, Assystem takes action upstream by raising awareness among young girls about the career opportunities in technology and science.
-In line with this, in January 2018 we joined forces with the French association “Girls on the Move” (Elles bougent), whose objective is to encourage secondary school girls and female higher-education students to consider careers in industry and technology.
 Every year we take part in career fairs and networks and we also organise awareness-raising events in secondary schools.
 These events are attended by Assystem’s women mentors who recount their own career paths and experience to the younger generation.

 One of Assystem’s major goals is to achieve full gender equality in its workforce.
 To reach this, the Group is doing its utmost to increase its recruitment of women, notably by holding women-only recruitment evenings.
 In 2018, Assystem hired 400 new female employees in France and intends to increase this figure further in 2019 and the coming years.
 So far in 2019, 37% of Assystem’s recruits in France have been women, and 40% of its interns are female.